 The main purpose of a profiler is to record runtime data from various sources that is useful for solving common problems.
 The principal problem with this task is that a running JVM generates such data at an enormous rate.
-If the profiler would always record all types of data, it would create an unacceptable overhead or quickly use up all available memory.
+If the profiler always recorded all types of data, it would create an unacceptable overhead or quickly use up all available memory.
 Also, you often want to record data around a particular use case and not see any unrelated activity.

 This is why JProfiler offers fine-grained mechanisms for controlling the recording of information that you are actually interested in.